And it could be what’s causing your unexplained back pain.

 Joint damage and spinal fusion

 AS patients are more likely to be male

 At one time, it was believed that men were more likely than women to develop AS and nr-axSpA.
 But because symptoms may be different and not commonly looked for in women, the ratio of men to women may not be as high as once thought.

 Even though damage caused by nr-axSpA may not appear on an X-ray, people with this condition are still at risk of long-term damage.
 In fact, up to 50% of nr-axSpA cases are at risk of progressing to AS, which may cause irreversible spinal fusion.

 AXSPA IS A MONSTER THAT CAN BE DIFFICULT TO DIAGNOSE

 It’s not uncommon for axSpA to be misdiagnosed or mistaken for other conditions.
 Many people with axSpA are thought to have rheumatoid arthritis (RA) or fibromyalgia.
 One reason for this is that the symptoms of axSpA are so similar to those of many other conditions.

 AXSPA versus RA and fibromyalgia

-AxSpA affects approximately 2.7 million people in the United States
+AxSpA and related conditions affect approximately 1.7 million people in the United States

 <45(often in the mid-20s)